OWMC/scroll-depth/README.md

 ## Requirements

 Requires a page containing one `article` element, within a container `div` which has the ID `post-content` (as per the Metro article template).
 This `article` element, or any of it's ancestors, should not have overflowing content (causing an extra scroll area within the window object).
+If multple `article` elements exist within `post-content`, only the first will be used by the script.

 **Note:** *The `article` element can have multiple instances (including nested) on the same page and remain semantic.
 As is the case with the Metro article.
 It may seem overkill to require the specific `article` element within a `div` with the ID `post-content` - the script works fine on the Metro page by merely getting the `article` element regardless of the containing `div` or it's ID - but if this script were to be used on a different page, perhaps with long `article` elements instantiated higher up in the DOM than the one contained within the `div` with the `post-content` ID.
 In this script I sought to insure that no other `article` element would ever trigger the script.
-Only one instance of an `article` element will trigger the script, and this is guaranteed in semantic markup due to the container's ID which will be unique on the page.*
+Only one instance of an `article` element will trigger the script (the first one within `post-content`), and this is guaranteed in semantic markup due to the container's ID which will be unique on the page.*

 ## Tests

 The repo includes a Jest test file.
-The testing requires Jest is installed, and the the Jest JSDOM testing environment is installed (jest-environment-jsdom).
+The testing requires Jest and the the Jest JSDOM testing environment (jest-environment-jsdom).

 ## Potential future refinements

-The events trigger on scroll, but theoretically a user could visit the page at an anchor point far down in the article.
-So for example the first checkpoint `articleTopLocation.location` event may not fire.
-So we might want to add some extra logic which fires a checkpoint event immediately on page load.

-Equally in another scenario where the user begins scrolling quickly, some checkpoints can be skipped due to the long timeout.
-To cover this scenario, the wording of the messages for the checkpoints makes clear that a checkpoint has been scrolled past, but doesn't assume that the user has cumulatively read everything.
-Alternatively in this scenario, we could log not just the latest checkpoint, but all of the checkpoints also passed prior.
-In this case I would change the architecture and use a `forEach` loop on the offsets object instead of using the `else if` series as I have

 I would like to know more context before taking on the job.
 For example, why exactly are we tracking this behaviour?
 What problem are we trying to solve?
 This could mean I would make small changes like adjusting the timeout value on the debounce.
-Or require significant design pattern changes or more.
+Or I may need significant design pattern changes.
 Users can behave in unexpected ways.
 Accounting for all those ways could expand the scope of this script.
-Having the reason for tracking the proposed behaviour may limit the scope, saving effort while still delivering the necessary value.
+So having the reason for tracking the proposed behaviour may limit the scope, saving effort while still delivering the necessary value.

 ## Installation

-*To run tests insure Jest is installed globally and run `npm i` to install JSDOM test environment.*

 ### Option 1 (Metro article)